vishnuprasad3004/FUELFLEX/README.md

 *   Node.js (v18 or later recommended)
 *   npm or yarn
-*   A Firebase project (for future database, auth, and other Firebase service integrations)
+*   A Firebase project (with Firestore, Authentication, and Cloud Storage enabled)

 ### Environment Variables

-Create a `.env` file in the project root and add the following variables:
+Create a `.env` file in the project root and add the following variables. **Replace `YOUR_..._HERE` with your actual keys and project details.**

 ```env
 # Get your Google GenAI API key from Google AI Studio: https://aistudio.google.com/app/apikey